NathanLithia/Lithia-py-async/README.md

+This version is now depricated due to a library change.

 Lithia.py python source.

 If you are here for source code in order to learn and write you're own bot, you have come to the wrong place.